davidshepherd7/electric-operator/README.md

 Curretly I don't really support adding new lines after operators because emacs core has support for this in `electric-layout-mode`.
-But since it's a closely related concept here's my not-quite-trivial configuration for electric in python which works well with `electric-operator-mode`:
+But since it's a closely related concept here's my not-quite-trivial configuration for electric newlines in python which works well with `electric-operator-mode`:

     (defun ds/python-electric-newline ()